CreatorDev/LetMeCreateIoT/README.md

 $ ./install.sh path/to/contiki
 ```

-This will modify the Contiki files to add LMC on top of them.
+This will modify the Contiki files to add LMCIoT on top of them.
 Additionally, a symbolic link to Contiki directory will be created for the example Makefiles.

 To verify whether installation worked navigate to the examples directory, pick an example of your choice and run